 When you buy bitcoin on an exchange, the price of one bitcoin is usually quoted against the US dollar (USD).
 In other words, you are selling USD in order to buy bitcoin.
 If the price of bitcoin rises you will be able to sell for a profit, because bitcoin is now worth more USD than when you bought it.
 If the price falls and you decide to sell, then you would make a loss.

-With CMC Markets, you trade bitcoin via a spread bet or CFD account.
+With CMC Markets, you trade cryptocurrencies such as bitcoin via a spread bet or CFD account.
 This allows you to speculate on bitcoin price movements without owning the actual cryptocurrency.
 You aren’t taking ownership of bitcoin.
 Instead, you’re opening a position which will increase or decrease in value depending on bitcoin’s price movement against the dollar.
+Find out how to trade bitcoin for a comprehensive perspective of bitcoin trading strategy.

 Open a long or short position*